fzzyhmstrs/fconfig/README.md

 * Screens are fully keyboard-navigable and narratable out of the box.
 * No need for screen builders or registration.
 * ModMenu and Catalogue automatically integrated.
+* Add _Action Buttons_ to open a wiki site, run a command, and so on.

 ### Synchronization
 * Automatic server-client sync